mandober/js-data-structures/linked-list/README.md

 ![Linked list diagram 2][ll2]

-It doesn't matter wheter the `newNode` function is called with or without the `new` keyword as it will always returned the explicitly specified object.
+It doesn't matter whether the `newNode` function is called with or without the `new` keyword as it will always returned the explicitly specified object.
 Same goes for `LinkedList` function.

 **Usage**
-With `append` method implemented, the list is ready for iniatal check.
+With `append` method implemented, the list is ready for initial check.

 ```js
 var ll = LinkedList();